Course

 • review current and emerging job markets and work opportunities

-• research key business and industry sectors
+• research relevant business and industry sectors

 • identify key features of effective resumes and portfolios for professional communicators